boundary/pulse-api-cli/docs/reference/alarms.md

                     [-u host_group_id] [-d note] [-c action-id] [-p {yes,no}] [-x {yes,no}]

-Updates an alarm definition in an Boundary account
+Updates an alarm definition in an TrueSight Pulse account

 optional arguments:
   -h, --help            show this help message and exit